-There were approximately 140 deaths caused by OMSKD in 2015.
+For the period 2014-2016, we estimated an average of 222 deaths per year caused by OMSKD.
 These deaths were identified from the underlying cause of death on the National Records of Scotland (NRS) register of deaths [2].
-To classify deaths the GBD 2015 cause list was used, which has been created using the International Statistical Classification of Diseases and Related Health Problems (ICD-10) [3, 4].
+To classify deaths the GBD 2016 cause list was used, which has been created using the International Statistical Classification of Diseases and Related Health Problems (ICD-10) [3, 4].
 The NRS register of deaths has a Community Health Index (CHI) number attached to each death, which allows for demographic data such as gender, geographical area of residence and age at death to be established for each individual.